cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 Tutorial: searching LDAP entries
 ################################

-.. warning:: **A more pythonic LDAP**: LDAP operations are clumsy and hard-to-use because reflect the old-age idea that most time-consuming operations
+.. warning:: **A more pythonic LDAP**: LDAP operations look clumsy and hard-to-use because they reflect the old-age idea that time-consuming operations
     should be done on the client to not clutter and hog the server with unneeded elaboration. ldap3 includes a fully functional **Abstraction
     Layer** that lets you interact with the DIT in a modern and *pythonic* way.
 With the Abstraction Layer you don't need to directly issue any
     LDAP operation at all.